What is Crowdfunding?

 With respects to crowdfunding portals, the preliminary SEC rules calls for portals to purchase a fidelity bond of at least $100,000.
 The logic, according to the SEC is that a “fidelity bond .. aims to protect its holder against certain types of losses, including but not limited to those caused by malfeasance of the holder’s officers and employees, and the effect of such losses on the holder’s capital”.
 Unfortunately, the SEC misses the point.
 A fidelity bond covers the corporate policyholder from first party losses arising from the theft of money, securities or other tangible property so if the portal’s employees steal the money belonging to the crowdfunding company, the bond can be useful.
 However, if there is a claim against the portal for negligence in providing its services as a portal, the bond is useless.
 Thus portals should purchase professional liability insurance in addition to the bond.
 And, as with all companies, should investigate employment practices liability insurance if the portal has employees, D&O insurance, and if it has physical assets, standard GL and property.

 The more interesting issue comes up with respect to the insurance for the crowdfunding companies and their investors.
 Such a discussion always results in a discussion of Directors and Ofifcers Liabiity (D&O) insurance.
 Current D&O policies designed for privately held companies were not designed with crowdfunding offerings in mind and it is unclear how those current policies, or the underwriters behind them, will handle claims alleging negligence or fraud on the part of companies or their management in crowdfunding offerings.
 There is some work currently being done to customize D&O policies for the crowdfunding exposure and even some development work on new crowdfunding policies or bonds.
+In 2016, AIG briefly announced a fidelity type crowdfunding insurance product.
+It is unclear whether AIG has removed the product from the market since that time.

 Innovation Insurance Group, LLC